jboero/blocate/README.md

 pretty but this is a super simple solution without requiring a dedicated database service.

 Searching begins with a single query to fetch all inodes matching `blocate` arg1.
 Then it traverses those paths with `xargs` in parallel opening the sqlite index in `read` mode to allow concurrent access.
+Tuning the parallel options can have a great influence on performance, but generally it scales out very well for just a SQLite DB as long as you're using readonly.